 - What more do you see and think?
 (Encourage wondering and observation.)

 - Thank you for making observations of this art.
 We bring our own interpretations to art from our different experiences.

-One of the reasons people fight with yelling is because they don't listen with generosity.
-Have students first write words on two charts that define the words listen and generosity.
-Ask students to think, then turn to their neighbors and discuss and come to a definition of what it might mean to "listen with generosity."
-Then discuss as a whole group.
+One way for people to have productive conflict is to listen with generosity.
+Ask the learners to think, then turn to their neighbors and define what it might mean to "listen with generosity."
+Then discuss as a whole group some agreements about how they want to be together as a group.
 Some words that come out in their discussion and debriefing may be:

 - listen first before giving your point of view